strawHat121/astro-portfolio/src/content/blog/external-readings.md

 ---
-title: 'Articles to become better'
+title: 'Articles for upskilling in life'
 description: 'General articles about how to improve oneself in life.'
 pubDate: 'Mar 20 2025'
 # heroImage: